LoweloDev/QueryBridge/README.md

 # Install dependencies
 ./install.sh

-# Start the development server
+# Start the development server (builds and installs local npm package)
 ./start-dev.sh
 ```

+> **Note**: The `start-dev.sh` script automatically builds and installs the local npm package so the testing platform can import from `universal-query-translator`.
+This ensures the platform always uses the latest library code.

 ---------------------------------------------------------------------------